mlcommons/ck/README.md

 ## Introduction

-CK is a portable and open-source framework to help you share improve your knowledge (data, models, code), best practices and repetitive and painful automation tasks in the form of reusable Python components with a unified API, CLI, JSON meta description and connectors from C,C++,Fortran, Java and other languages: see the [index of shared components](http://crowd-research.com/c.php).
+CK is a portable and open-source framework to help you share your knowledge (data, models, code), best practices and repetitive and painful tasks in the form of automated and reusable Python components with a unified API, CLI, JSON meta description and connectors from C,C++,Fortran, Java and other languages: see the [index of shared components](http://crowd-research.com/c.php).